geoschem/geos-chem-cloud/doc/source/chapter06_appendix/keep-running.rst

 (Here I use ``tee`` to print model log to both the terminal screen and a file.)

-Type ``Crtl + a``, and then type ``d``, to **detach** from the current session.
+Type ``Ctrl + a``, and then type ``d``, to **detach** from the current session.
 You will be back to the normal terminal but the model is still running inside that detached session.
 You can log off the server and re-login if you like.

 List existing sessions by::